Get Matched With Journalism Programs

 A corporate communications specialist is responsible for marketing, public relations, advertising, and communicating between employees and managers.
 A corporate communications specialist might spend their day writing speeches and press releases, booking events, and providing information to the media.

-What is the job outlook for a journalist?
+What is the job outlook?

 According to the Bureau of Labor Statistics, journalist jobs will increase by 6% by 2030.

-What kind of education do you need to be a journalist?
+What kind of education do you need?

 Journalism majors will want to earn a bachelor's degree or higher.

-How much do journalists make?
+How much do these workers make?

 You can make around $50,000 per year with a degree in journalism.